-Thanksgiving is a popular American holiday, which is celebrated once every year.
+Thanksgiving is a popular American holiday, which is celebrated every year.
 It is primarily associated with the United States, where it occurs on the fourth Thursday in November, forms an important part of the country’s culture and marks the beginning of the holiday season, which also includes Christmas and New Year.

+But what it s Thanksgiving all about?
 Despite originating as a harvest festival, Thanksgiving is now celebrated more generally as a day for giving thanks for perceived blessings.
 Although the United States is the country most commonly linked to the holiday, Thanksgiving Day is also celebrated in Canada on the second Monday of October.
 Meanwhile, similar holidays exist in Germany, Austria and Switzerland, as well as in a single city in the Netherlands.

 The origins of Thanksgiving